 Phytograds hold an annual meeting at the beginning of every semester.
 Please email firstname.lastname@example.org for more information about getting involved.

-PBS holds an annual one-day retreat at the Como Conservatory at Como Park.
-The entire PBS community is invited to attend:
+PMB holds an annual one-day retreat at the Como Conservatory at Como Park.
+The entire PMB community is invited to attend:

 - First-year student introductions